Our Search Program engages individuals, corporate Canada and the media in the search for missing children.

 MCSC’s notices are a vital element of the organization’s mandate as a partner with police in the search for missing children.

 “We believe that this program has the potential to improve traditional search and investigation methods and offer law enforcement resources which, given budget restraints, prove challenging for all agencies within the police community.”

-– Inspector Cliff O’Brien, Major Crimes Section, Calgary Police Service
+– Superintendent Cliff O’Brien, Calgary Police Service

 The Missing Children Society of Canada’s Child Search Alerts include people connected through social media, digital marketers, plus traditional and online media.
 The alerts are assembled to support police and allows them to share important information with the public.
 All information to the network comes directly from police.